Brandywine Falls – Table of Contents

 The parking lot is immediately off the side of the highway, and marked in both directions as you approach.
 The entrance is about 30 minutes north of Squamish or 20 minutes south from Whistler.

 During the summer, the gates are closed overnight, so make sure you note the current closing time.
-In the winter, the gates are closed permanently, and you can find a safe place to park just outside the gates.
+In the winter, the gates are closed permanently.

 Google Map directions are here.